 When you’re on a sales call, you get a feel for the personalities involved and that helps you decide how rigid you’ll need to be on this.
 When you’re dealing with a husband/wife team and both of them are Type A lawyers, you’ll want one contact person and change orders on even the smallest of changes, signed by both parties.

 Speaking of change work orders, your procedure also needs to be spelled out in the contract.
-For example, it needs to clearly state that change work orders are getting paid up front (details on change work orders here).
+For example, it needs to clearly state that change work orders are getting paid up front.
 I can’t tell you how many times I’ve seen contractors wait until the job was done, then present the owner with their laundry list of changes on the job and why the owner gets upset.
 When you do this, not only are you upsetting your client, but you stand an excellent chance of not getting paid for those changes.
 Write it out and get paid for the change before you do anything.

 Have an agreement in place with your subs and suppliers on change work orders.
 Any and all changes on a job should go through the G.C. on the job, period.
 That includes any discussion on pricing of work to be done, prices of materials, schedule changes, extra work, deleted work, etc, etc. You should be sure to have a complete and thorough discussion of this issue before any sub starts to work for you and it should be monitored on every job.
 There is nothing that will put a GC in hot water with the owner quicker than a subcontractor or supplier who decides to talk to an owner about job changes, pricing or schedules without the GC present.

 And make sure that whenever a change is made to a job, the contract completion date is adjusted as well, and the new date is noted on the change work order.
 If the change will take one day, then the completion date should be extended two days.
 If the change will take 4 days, the completion date should be extended eight days.
 It’s always best to under promise and over deliver.